strapi/documentation/docusaurus/docs/cloud/cli/cloud-cli.md

 **Alias:** `strapi cloud:deploy`

-Deploy a new project (< 100MB), not already hosted on a remote git repository, in Strapi Cloud.
+Deploy a new local project (< 100MB) in Strapi Cloud.

 ```bash
 strapi deploy
 ```

 This command must be used after the `login` one.
 It deploys a local Strapi project on Strapi Cloud, without having to host it on a remote git repository beforehand.
-The terminal will display a progress bar until the project is successfully deployed on Strapi Cloud.
+The terminal will inform you when the project is successfully deployed on Strapi Cloud.

 Once the project is first deployed on Strapi Cloud with the CLI, the `deploy` command can be reused to trigger a new deployment of the same project.